PjgZSK/learn/opengl/helloTriangle.md

     What if there was some way we could store all these state configurations into a object and
         simply bind this object to restore its state ?

+* vertex array object
+    A vertex array object (also know as VAO) can be bound just like a vertex buffer object and
+        any subsequent vertex attribute calls from that point on will be stored inside the VAO.
+    This has the advantage that when configuring vertex attribute pointers you only have to make
+        those calls once and whenever we want to draw the objects, we can just bind the corresponding
+        VAO.
+    *Core OpenGL requires that we use VAO so it knows what to do with our vertex inputs.
+If we
+        fail to bind VAO, OpenGL will most likely refuse to draw anything.*
+    A vertex array object stores following :
+        1. Calls to glEnableVertexAttribArray or glDisableVertexAttribArray.
+        2. Vertex attribute configurations via glVertexAttribPointer.
+        3. Vertex buffer objects associated with vertex attributes by calls to glVertexAttribPointer.
+* use VAO
+    The process of generate VAO is similar with VBO :
+    ```
+    unsigned int VAO;
+    glGenVertexArrays(1, &VAO);
+    ```
+    To use a VAO all you have to do is bind the VAO using glBindVertexArray.
+    From that point on we shoud bind/configure the corresponding VBO and attribute pointer and then
+        unbind the VAO for later use.
+    As soon as we want to draw an object, we simply bind the VAO with the preferred setttings before
+        drawing the object and that is it.
+    ```
+    // ..:: Initialization code (done once (unless your object frequently changes)) ::..
+    // 1. bind vertex array object
+    glBindVertexArray(VAO);
+    // 2. copy our vertices array in a buffer for OpenGL to use
+    glBindBuffer(GL_ARRAY_BUFFER, VBO);
+    glBufferData(GL_ARRAY_BUFFER, sizeof(vertices), vertices, GL_STATIC_DRAW);
+    // 3. then set our vertex attribute pointers
+    glVertexAttribPointer(0, 3, GL_FLOAT, GL_FALSE, 3 * sizeof(float), (void*)0);
+    glEnableVertexAttribArray(0);

+    [...]

+    // ..:: Drawing code (in render loop) ::..
+    // 4. draw the object
+    glUseProgram(shaderProgram);
+    glBindVertexArray(VAO);
+    someOpenGLFunctionThatDrawOurTriangle();
+    ```
+    A VAO stores our vertex attribute configuration and which VBO use.
+Usually when
+        you have multiple objects you want to draw, you first generate/configure all
+        the VAOs(and thus the requires VBO and attribute pointers) and stores those
+        for later use.
+    The moment we want to draw one of our objects, we take the corresponding VAO,
+        bind it, then draw the object and unbind VAO again.

+* draw triangle
+    To draw our objects of choice, OpenGL provides us with the glDrawArrays function that
+        draw primitives using the currently active shader, the previously defined vertex
+        attribute configuration and with the VBO's vertex data(indirectly bound via VAO).
+    ```
+    glUseProgram(shaderProgram);
+    glBindVertexArray(VAO);
+    glDrawArrays(GL_TRIANGLE, 0, 3);
+    ```
+    `glDrawArrays(GLenum mode, GLint first, GLsizei count)`
+    *mode* : Specifies the kind of primitive to render, can take the follow values:
+        GL_POINTS
+        GL_LINE_STRIP
+        GL_LINE_LOOP
+        GL_LINES
+        GL_TRIANGLE_STRIP
+        GL_TRIANGLE_FAN
+        GL_TRIANGLES
+        GL_QUAD_STRIP
+        GL_QUADS
+        GL_POLYGON
+    *first* : Specifies the staring index of the vertex array we like to draw
+    *count* : Specifies how many vertices we want to draw
+    *first* : Specifies the staring index of the vertex array we like to draw
+    *count* : Specifies how many vertices we want to draw
+    *first* : Specifies the staring index of the vertex array we like to draw
+    *count* : Specifies how many vertices we want to draw